While we would love to believe all toothpaste and mouthwash are created equally safe and effective, the truth is far from it.

 Along with toothpaste, parabens are also found in shampoos, deodorants, lotions, makeup, and even sunscreen.

 Triclosan is a germ killer.
-That’s why it was put into toothpaste, to kill bacteria.
+That’s why it was put into conventional toothpaste, to kill bacteria.
 But the antibacterial substance comes with a host of issues.
-A study in The Journal of Clinical Endocrinology and Metabolism revealed a connection between it and osteoporosis in women.
-Another study showed that it negatively affected immune systems for those under the age of 18 (meaning our kids).
+A study in The Journal of Clinical Endocrinology and Metabolism revealed a connection between triclosan and osteoporosis in women.
+Another study showed that it negatively impacted immune systems for those under the age of 18 (meaning our kids).
 It increased the chance of things like eczema, allergies, and other inflammatory issues.

-In terms of oral care, this chemical can be found in toothpaste and is often absorbed by the mouth into the body.
-It can damage the reproduction hormone and endocrine system, and for pregnant mothers, there is some very upsetting news.
-Triclosan does pass to your unborn child.
-It is horrible for dental care.
+In terms of oral health, this chemical can be found in toothpaste and is often absorbed by the mouth into the body.
+It can damage the reproduction hormone and endocrine system, and for pregnant mothers, there is some very upsetting news as it does pass to your unborn child.

 This artificial sweetener is found in thousands of products throughout the US.
 Although it is one of the more controversial substances, it is still very frequently used.
 Studies have linked aspartame consumption to issues such as headaches, poor memory, and depression.